 Working Together to Build Upon the Impact Achieved

 We know that the lasting impact we seek requires more than an annual hiring event.
 As a young man of color and a Bay Area native, it has been difficult for Darren to obtain a job in the current labor market, but having attended the summit, he left with a job offer from Noah’s New York Bagels and Whole Foods.
-He admits, “one of the struggles I will no longer face is having to live from month-to-month, I’m looking forward to doing things for myself, like paying my own bills.”
-Darren and the nearly 300 young people that receive job offers can’t be the only exceptions to the youth unemployment crisis.
+He admits, “One of the struggles I will no longer face is having to live from month-to-month, I’m looking forward to doing things for myself, like paying my own bills.”
+Darren and the nearly 300 young people who receive job offers can’t be the only exceptions to the youth unemployment crisis.

 President & CEO